cdt-316/labs/project/README.md

 ## Setting up

-1. Open a terminal in this "project" folder
+1. Open a terminal in this `project` folder
 2. `mkdir build`
 3. `cd build`
-4. cmake ..
+4. `cmake ..`

 ## Building and running

-1. Open a terminal in the "build" folder
+1. Open a terminal in the `project/build` folder
 2. `make`
 3. Run the program with `./src/distributed-db`